 et, ets, etself Aline Hoffman of Sarnia, Ontario; cited by William Sherk, Brave New Words (Toronto: Doubleday Canada, 1979).

-E, Ir Subject and possessive forms, created by the Broward County, Florida, public schools; cited by Paul Dickson in Words (N. Y.: Delacorte), 113.
+E, Ir Subject and possessive forms, created by the Broward County, Florida, public schools; cited by Paul Dickson in Words (N. Y.: Delacorte, 1982), 113.

 a, un, a’s Although she prefers singular they, Ursula K. Le Guin used this paradigm, based on British dialect, in a 1985 screenplay for her novel The Left Hand of Darkness (1969); the novel itself uses he/his/him.
 “Is Gender Necessary?
 Redux” (1976, revised, 1987), in Dancing at the Edge of the World: Thoughts on Words, Women, Places (New York: Grove Press, 1989), p.
 15.

 e, e’s (from the common letter in he and she) Eugene Wine, of Miami-Dade Community College, also notes that I and you “have already been reduced to a single vowel sound.”
-Chronicle of Higher Education, 21 September, 2.
+Chronicle of Higher Education, 21 Sept., 1988, p.
+2.

 ala, alum, alis Michael Knab, of Goodwin, Knab and Co., Chicago, derives these from Lat. al, ‘other’ and feels they resemble the Hawaiian sex-neutral pronouns oia, ia.
 Press release and personal communication.

 e, e’s, emself, em Victor J. Stone, Professor of Law at the University of Illinois at Urbana.
-In the Chicago Bar Association’s CBA Record 3 (July/August): 12.
+In the Chicago Bar Association’s CBA Record 3 (July/Aug., 1989): 12.

-1991 de/deis; den/din Richard Strand, Keith Roberson, Dan Fisher, BLAST (Computer) Support Office, Dept. of Mechanical Englineering, Univ. of Illinois. de/deis (rhymes with `dee/dyes’) created de novo with some Germanic influence; den/din created on a similar ‘root’ to replace man/woman and men/women.
+de/deis; den/din Richard Strand, Keith Roberson, Dan Fisher, BLAST (Computer) Support Office, Dept. of Mechanical Engineering, Univ. of Illinois. de/deis (rhymes with `dee/dyes’) created de novo with some Germanic influence; den/din created on a similar ‘root’ to replace man/woman and men/women.

-se, hir According to John Cowan (email communication) this paradigm is regularly used on the electronic newsgroup alt.sex.bondage.
+se, hir According to John Cowan (email communication, 1992) this paradigm is regularly used on the electronic newsgroup alt.sex.bondage.

-E, e, es, eself Qing Guo proposed this on the computer network newsgroup alt.usage.english; the majescule is the subject form, the lower case e the object form; also proposed are U, u, ur, urs, urself, urselves for the second person paradigm.
+E, e, es, eself Qing Guo proposed this on the computer network newsgroup alt.usage.english (1992); the majuscule is the subject form, the lower case e the object form; also proposed are U, u, ur, urs, urself, urselves for the second person paradigm.

-ghach Marc Okrand uses this epicene pronoun in the Klingon language which he created for the Star Trek series.
+ghach Marc Okrand uses this epicene pronoun in the Klingon language which he created for the Star Trek series, 1992.
 There are no common gender pronouns in Vulcan.

 The following appear in The Oxford Companion to the English Language, ed.
 Tom McArthur (Oxford: Oxford Univ.
-Press), s.v. generic pronoun:
+Press, 1992), s.v. generic pronoun:

 han Business writer Audrie Stratford, Ling’s Lynn, England.